 This is actually a Chinese Szechuan dish we had in a Tibetan restaurant in the middle of the ancient city of Boudhanath, Nepal.
 Confused?
 Yes, it was a little oil-heavy but there’s no denying the amazing combination of the richness of the duck with the smokiness of the charred aubergine and the searing heat of the chilli sauce.
 Definitely one to be finished with an antacid tablet.

-3. Char Kway Teow – Georgetown, Malaysia
+3. Char Kway Teow – Penang, Malaysia

 In a town famed for its gastronomy, we sometimes struggled to find dishes that even came close to blowing our minds.
 There were exceptions, though.
 And this dish – a filling lunchtime concoction of flat noodles, prawns and scallops – was one of them.
 The noodles are fried in a cast iron wok over a very high heat so they become slightly charred and smoky.
 They’re normally served with cockles but we found this particular stall that served it with scallops instead.

 4. Snapper in Red Curry – Nopparat Thara, Thailand

 Right up there with my top three favourite dishes from Asia, this luscious fish curry had everything.
 Yes, it was seriously hot, but the lemon grass, kaffir limes, galangal and coconut were there in their full, fragrant glory too.
 So good, in fact, that I ordered a second plateful.
 No, seriously.
 The Kru Thara restaurant is well-known in the area as one of the best seafood restaurants in Thailand.
 So if you’re in the Krabi/Ao Nang area we’d recommend you seek it out.

 5. Green Mango Salad – Koh Lipe, Thailand